I’ve struggled a long time over whether to write this piece. Ultimately, I’ve decided I’m never going to “get past it until I blast it.”

 When I first opened my Metro bus app after spending two days in the jail, here’s what I saw.

-Later, my pastor decided to confide in me that when she called my phone while I was in the jail, “A Spanish-speaking person kept answering it.”
+Later, my (now former) pastor decided to confide in me that when she called my phone while I was in the jail, “A Spanish-speaking person kept answering it.”
 She kept her phone records in case they someday are needed, as did I.

 What else went on in the jail?
 Well, one guard had another examine my penis, and she told me if I would agree to be part of her “Davenport prostitution ring” she would release me.
 She kept dangling the keys over the tiny window of the cell where I was kept, stripped naked, under a blaring light, nothing but concrete on which to lie – on no charges at all.